esroleo/orm-e-commerce-back-end/README.md

 * npm i
 * npm run seed
 * npm start
-* use Insomnia (use videos and sample snaphots using Insomnia for Product model.
+* use Insomnia (use videos and sample snapshots using Insomnia for Product model for your reference).

 Part 1